-The AASW continues to advocate for the inclusion of Accredited Mental Health Social Workers (AMHSWs) in all private health funds.
-Thanks to the advocacy work of the AASW, AMHSWs are now included under Teachers Health Fund and we are continuing in our efforts to end this unfair and arbitrary exclusion.
+Thanks to the advocacy work of the AASW, AMHSWs are now included under Teachers Health Fund and Bupa and we are continuing in our efforts to end this unfair and arbitrary exclusion.

-AMHSWs are not included in the list of allied health providers who are identified by several Australian private health funds (except Teachers Health Fund) as ‘Ancillary Providers’.
+AMHSWs are not included in the list of allied health providers who are identified by several Australian private health funds (except Teachers Health Fund and more recently Bupa) as ‘Ancillary Providers’.
 This means that consumers who are insured for ‘extras’ are not able to claim against their insurance for provision of services by Accredited Mental Health Social Workers.